ContainerSolutions/k8s-deployment-strategies/ab-testing/README.md

 ## Steps to follow

-1. version 1 is serving HTTP traffic using Istio
+1. version 1 is serving HTTP traffic using Istio service mesh
-1. deploy version 2
+2. deploy version 2
-1. wait until all instances are ready
+3. wait until all instances are ready
-1. update Istio VirtualService with 90% traffic targetting version 1 and 10%
-   traffic targetting version 2
+4. update Istio VirtualService with 80% traffic targetting version 1 and 20% traffic targetting version 2

 ## In practice